Collaborations

 • Neurosurgery: Collaboration with Neurosurgery enables a multidisciplinary approach to complex spine and nerve conditions, enhancing surgical techniques and outcomes for musculoskeletal-neurological disorders.

-• Pharmacology & Cancer Biology: Research focuses on molecular pathways in bone and joint cancers, aiming for targeted therapies that minimize side effects in musculoskeletal cancer treatment.
+• Pharmacology and Cancer Biology: Research focuses on molecular pathways in bone and joint cancers, aiming for targeted therapies that minimize side effects in the treatment of musculoskeletal cancer.

 • Duke Cancer Institute: This partnership advances treatments for orthopaedic-related cancers, integrating surgical, radiation, and chemotherapy interventions for personalized patient care.